 This §1001.4 is intended to promote, protect, and encourage keeping livestock in an appropriate and responsible manner within the Town.
-The keeping of animals, subject to the following limitations, is permitted in all Residential and Industrial Zoning Districts regardless of farm status.
+The keeping of animals, subject to the following limitations, is permitted in all residential and industrial zones regardless of farm status.